darmada/aXAPIv3_Puppet/README.md

 # aXAPIv3_Puppet
-Example of configuration automation using Puppet automation configuration tool and A10's API (aXAPI version 3).
+Example of configuration automation using Puppet automation configuration tool and aXAPI version 3.
 Puppet module to create a service (VIP, Vport, Service-Group, Real-Server, Real-Server-Port) o delete it.

 INSTALLATION INSTRUCTIONS